dshoreman/albert-translate/README.md

 text you wish to translate.
 The source language will be automatically detected by the API, with the English translation then returned and displayed in Albert.

+#### Translating to Other Languages

+It is possible to translate into languages other than English by manually specifying the language code you wish to translate into with `to:<language-code>`, e.g. `tr to:fr Hello, world!` to translate into French.

+For a list of supported language codes, see [Language Support] in Google Cloud Docs.

 ### Installation

 In order to interact with the Google Cloud APIs, you first need to install the client: